cambs-repeaters/cambridgerepeaters.net/_repeaters/gb7pt.md

 ---
 GB7PT is a 70cm Yaesu System Fusion repeater, located near Barkway, just south of Royston.

-It is based on the MMDVM digital voice modem.
+It is based on the MMDVM digital voice modem, but locked to Yaesu System Fusion mode only.